-- If loss of sex drive is related to depression, psychotherapy alone or in combination with antidepressant medication may help.
+- If loss of sex drive is related to stress or depression, psychotherapy alone or in combination with antidepressant medication may help.

 - If a certain medication is contributing to loss of sex drive, your doctor may suggest an alternate drug.

 Some people have a hard time discussing sex with their doctors.
 But treatments are often available for a loss of sex drive, so it's worth it to have an open and honest talk with your doctor.

 - Cunningham GR, et al. Overview of male sexual dysfunction. http://www.uptodate.com/home.
 Accessed Feb.
 10, 2015.